 Cocoa butter acts as a good skin moisturizer.
 Dry skin will flake off and heal slowly whereas moist skin has a higher chance of generating new tissue and growing.
 Care should be taken not to put on a lot since it melts easily and can attract insects, for example bees.

-This is a healing ointment that has been medically proven to reduce swelling and soreness.
-When applied, it reduces the soreness and also helps in the repair of the broken capillaries on the skin.
+Arnica salve is a healing ointment that has been medically proven to reduce swelling and soreness.
+When applied, it reduces the soreness and also helps in the repair of the broken capillaries.
 This boosts the fast healing of hickeys.

 Preparation H is an anti-inflammatory used to treat puffy eyes.
 Some users have also put it to use to soothe hickeys and have recorded that it has considerably reduced the soreness.